CATL (Contemporary Amperex Technology Co. Limited)

 Cobalt Dependency and DRC Sourcing

 CATL's connection to the Lobito Corridor is fundamentally one of raw material dependency.
 The company's high-nickel NCM battery cells (NCM811, NCM622, and NCA variants) require cobalt as a cathode stabiliser.
-While cobalt content per cell has decreased as the industry has moved to higher-nickel chemistries, the sheer volume of CATL's production means that the company remains one of the world's largest consumers of refined cobalt.
+While cobalt content per cell has decreased as the industry has moved to higher-nickel chemistries, CATL's production scale means that its cobalt exposure remains material even as chemistry mix shifts toward lower-cobalt and cobalt-free products.

 The Democratic Republic of Congo supplies approximately 74 percent of the world's mined cobalt.
 CATL does not operate mines in the DRC or anywhere else, instead relying on a network of suppliers and intermediaries to source its mineral inputs.
 The primary pathway for DRC cobalt into CATL's supply chain runs through Chinese-owned or Chinese-affiliated cobalt refiners who purchase cobalt hydroxide from DRC miners, refine it into battery-grade cobalt sulphate in China, and sell it to CATL's cathode material suppliers.